Itai-Nelken/Pi-Assistant/README.md

 # system-tools
-system-tools is a simple terminal app that makes updating the system, installing apps, and more easier than ever
+system-tools is a simple terminal app that makes updating the system, installing apps and more, easier than ever

 <b>Installation<b/>
 =======================